Luv Ranjan

-Luv Ranjan is an Indian film director, writer and producer who works in Hindi cinema and owns Luv Films.
-His notable films include the romantic comedies Pyaar Ka Punchnama (2011), Pyaar Ka Punchnama 2 (2015), Sonu Ke Titu Ki Sweety (2018) and De De Pyaar De (2019).
+Luv Ranjan (born 29 September 1982) is an Indian film & music director, writer, lyricist and producer who works in Hindi cinema and owns Luv Films.
+His notable films include the romantic comedies Pyaar Ka Punchnama (2011), Pyaar Ka Punchnama 2 (2015), Sonu Ke Titu Ki Sweety (2018), De De Pyaar De (2019) and Tu Jhoothi Main Makkar (2023).

 Early life

 After finishing his schooling from St. Paul's Academy, Ghaziabad, he studied at the Hindu College, Delhi University.

 Career

 Directing

 He began his career as a director in 2011 with the film, Pyaar Ka Punchnama produced by Abhishek Pathak, Panorama Studios and Viacom18 Motion Pictures.
 The film is a romantic comedy which depicts the life of three young bachelors.
 In 2013, he wrote and directed Akaash Vani.
 Two years later, in 2015, he co-wrote and directed the sequel of Pyaar Ka Punchnama, Pyaar Ka Punchnama 2.
 The sequel too received much appreciation and performed well at the box office.
 He directed the film Sonu Ke Titu Ki Sweety in 2018.
 The film performed exceedingly well at the box office, although it holds a 40% rating on Rotten Tomatoes, based on 10 reviews.
 All four of his directorial ventures starred Kartik Aaryan and Nushrat Bharucha in lead roles.

 In December 2019, it was announced that Ranjan will direct a romantic-comedy, titled Tu Jhoothi Main Makkaar starring Ranbir Kapoor and Shraddha Kapoor in the lead roles.
-It went on floors in January 2021 and was released on 8 March 2023, coinciding with the Holi.
+It went on floors in January 2021 and was released on 8 March 2023, coinciding with Holi.